3 min read

 I posted a picture of my USA home office setup on Instagram recently and got an immediate flurry of "what is this" and "why'd you choose that" questions from folks, so I figured I'd continue tradition and give a bit of an update.

 If you haven't read Part 1 and Part 2 yet, the tl;dr: The USA is home, but I also have a home base in Sydney, Australia.
 Optimizing my home office space for a work-from-home/hybrid setup became a bit of a hobby whilst bugged-in, and subsequently stranded in Oz during the pandemic.
-I required a highly functional setup that was flexible enough to adapt to the dynamically changing nature of work, and I didn't have a lot of time to get it up and running.
-It was crucial to get it operational swiftly, considering the uncertain timeline for our return to the USA.
+I required a highly functional setup that was flexible enough to adapt to the changing nature of work, and I didn't have a lot of time to get it up and running.
+It was important to get it operational swiftly, considering the uncertain timeline for our return to the USA.
 To ensure we didn't go overboard, I established strict budget and availability objectives, and this forced thoughtful design and product choices.

 There you have it...
 If you've got any questions, hit me up via Twitter at https://twitter.com/caseyjohnellis!